 GM Financial Repossession Policy

 Additional options after repossession may include reinstatement or redemption, depending on your loan contract and your state’s laws.
-For reinstatement, you’ll need to pay any past-due amounts, plus late fees and other charges as determined by the lender.
-Redemption occurs when you pay the entire outstanding balance of the loan, including any extra fees.
+For loan reinstatement, you’ll need to pay any past-due amounts, plus late fees and other charges as determined by the lender.
+To redeem your car, you can pay the entire outstanding balance of the loan, including any extra fees.

 Both of these options allow you to get your car back, though if your contract doesn’t explicitly mention them, be aware that not all states provide the right to reinstatement or redemption.
 Some GM Financial customers have reported getting their loan reinstated by discussing their situation with customer service.
 If your contract is eligible for reinstatement or redemption, you should contact GM Financial for assistance and ask them for a quote.